 If someone is taking advantage of your helplessness or fragility of any sort… you have a duty to warn yourself to get out of the relationship or situational setting — and to take your gut instincts and personal insight leading you to that conclusion immediately without hesitation or guilt.

-If someone is deliberately gaslighting you — meaning lying to you, withholding select bits of data in order to trick you into leaping to a faulty conclusion you believe you can or should trust, or using words to mislead (including failing to correct a faulty impression with silence on a pertinent issue reflecting intended communication)… trust your judgement.
+If someone is deliberately gaslighting you — meaning lying to you, withholding select bits of data in order to trick you into leaping to a faulty conclusion you believe you can or should trust, or using words to mislead (including failing to correct a faulty impression with silence on a pertinent issue reflecting intended communication)… trust your judgment.
 Not a single utterance of further communication by word, deed, or action.
 That person talks out of both sides of their mouth.
 They will say whatever it takes to emotionally and psychologically manipulate you and anyone with will listen to them.

 If someone is using threats of rage, extortion, or to do you harm of any sort to make you stay… you are being held emotionally, likely physically (by fear), and socially hostage.
 That’s a violent crime — not a “relationship”.
 Crimes against humanity create nothing but one-sided opportunities for Stockholm Syndrome trauma bonding to form in the marks of Cluster B Alpha social predators.